Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For air crew members, only one of the seven sources had data, so confidence is low.
-That single source, our AI Resilience Model, rated AI exposure as low, reflecting how deeply human this role is.
-With no demand or economic data available, the score rests almost entirely on that strong human contribution signal, landing air crew members at "Resilient."
+For air crew members, only one of the seven sources had data, which is why confidence is low.
+That one source, our AI Resilience Model, rated AI exposure as low, recognizing that in-flight safety, passenger care, and emergency response require real human presence.
+With no demand or economic data available, the score leans on that human contribution signal, landing air crew members at "Resilient."

 AI Resilience Report forAir Crew Members